Why Choose Us?

 Should I let my property furnished or unfurnished?

 Experience tells us that the preference is generally for an unfurnished accommodation and a furnished property doesn't necessarily increase a properties rental value.
 Where possible, we would advise landlords to offer their property unfurnished, however be ready to offer some basic furnishings on request.
-We would advise that if the property is to be let furnished, it should include items such as sofas, tables, basic kitchen appliances, wardrobes, beds, curtains and carpets.
+We would advise that if the property is to be let furnished, it should include items such as sofas, tables, basic kitchen appliances, wardrobes, beds, curtains and carpets however all must comply with current fire regulations.

 Overseas Landlords and Income Tax